-What Our Medium-to Long-Term Sustainability Management Plan Should Look Like and other members of society in a simultaneous and balanced manner.
-This will be a major goal for KAGA ELECTRONICS.
+What Our Medium-to Long-Term Sustainability Management Plan Should Look Like

 Miyoshi I believe that before all else a corporation must cherish its fundamental philosophy.
 In this light, the Company has maintained KAGA-ism.
 However, like any philosophy, it could lose its impact over the passage of time.
 Accordingly, management should keep disseminating it, day in and day out, just like a street preacher.